 Definition of Non-Solicitation Agreements

 Agreements that restrict individuals from soliciting clients or employees of a former employer play a significant role in the legal landscape of employment contracts.
 These non-solicitation agreements are designed primarily to protect business interests by preventing former employees from leveraging insider knowledge to gain an unfair advantage in the marketplace.
-The non-solicitation purpose is to maintain client relationships and employee stability, thereby safeguarding proprietary information.
-However, the enforceability of such agreements varies significantly across jurisdictions, often hinging on factors such as duration, geographic scope, and reasonableness.
+The purpose is to maintain client relationships and employee stability, thereby safeguarding proprietary information.
+The enforceability of these agreements varies significantly across states, and there is no uniform federal rule.
+At the most restrictive end, some states impose statutory bans: California, for example, voids contracts that restrain anyone from engaging in a lawful profession, trade, or business.
+Cal.
+Bus. & Prof. Code § 16600.
+Minnesota sits in the middle.
+Its 2023 statute makes any covenant not to compete “void and unenforceable,” Minn.
+Stat. § 181.988, subd.
+2(a), but it expressly excludes non-solicitation agreements from the definition of a covenant not to compete, so they fall outside the ban, Minn.
+Stat. § 181.988, subd.
+1(a).
 Courts typically evaluate the balance between protecting legitimate business interests and allowing individuals the freedom to pursue their careers.
-Understanding these nuances is crucial for both employers and employees navigating their legal rights and obligations.

 While the enforceability of non-solicitation agreements can vary significantly, several key legal considerations must be taken into account when evaluating their validity.
 Key jurisdictional differences often dictate how courts interpret these agreements.
 Factors such as the reasonableness of the restrictions, the geographic scope, and the duration of the agreement play a vital role.
-Moreover, potential damages arising from violations can range widely, impacting both individuals and companies involved.
+In Minnesota, the court weighs the employer’s legitimate, protectable interest (such as customer goodwill, trade secrets, and confidential information) against the burden the restraint places on the employee, enforcing the restriction only to the extent reasonably necessary and no broader.
+Bennett v.
+Storz Broadcasting Co., 270 Minn.
+525, 534, 134 N.W.2d 892, 899 (1965).
+Potential damages arising from violations can range widely, impacting both individuals and companies involved.

 Enforcement and Remedies Available

-The legal framework surrounding non-solicitation agreements encompasses various enforcement mechanisms and remedies designed to address violations.
-Employers may seek to enforce these agreements through several enforcement measures, which can include:
+The legal framework surrounding non-solicitation agreements encompasses several enforcement mechanisms and remedies designed to address violations.
+For breach of a valid, reasonable non-solicitation covenant, the available remedies include:

 Identifying a Breach of Contract